neisinger/Sonoff-Espresso-Timer/README.md

 If you push the button again while the machine is brewing the machine will stop.

 Saving new Times:
-- Start Single- or Doubleshot brweing
+- Start Single- or Doubleshot brewing
 - Push the Button again and hold as long as you want
 - New brewing Time is saved for Single- or Doubleshot